Eastern chimpanzee: Threats and conservation

 The 2007 IUCN Red List classified them as Endangered.
 Although the common chimpanzee is the most abundant and widespread of the non-human great apes, recent declines in East Africa are expected to continue due to hunting and loss of habitat.
 Because chimpanzees and humans are physiologically very similar, chimpanzees succumb to many diseases that afflict humans.
-If not properly managed, research and tourism also presents a risk of disease transmission between humans and chimpanzees.
+If not properly managed, research and tourism also present a risk of disease transmission between humans and chimpanzees.
 This subspecies has been extensively studied by Dr. Jane Goodall at Gombe Stream National Park.

 Physical description

 Adult chimpanzees in the wild weigh between 40 and 65 kg.
 Males can measure up to 145 cm and females up to 120 cm in height.
-The chimpanzee's body is covered with coarse black hair, except for the face, fingers, toes, palms of the hands and soles of the feet.
+The chimpanzee's body is covered with coarse black hair, except for the face, fingers, toes, palms of the hands, and soles of the feet.
 Both of its thumbs and its big toes are opposable, allowing a precision grip.
 Like most chimpanzee populations, the eastern chimpanzees have amber to brown irises and dark sclerae.